 -

 Streamline Knowledge Management: Securely store and share vital company documents to help all employees (both front-line and remote) get their work done.
+This document management system enhances knowledge sharing across the organization.

 -

 Boost Productivity and Collaboration: Modern intranet tools can help your team boost productivity and collaboration by helping your team better communicate via private messages over a secure network.
+These collaboration tools often include features like instant messaging and task management.

 As a local network, an intranet is the most restricted of the three networks but it’s extremely useful for creating multiple forms of communication between team members and mentors.